What can I expect from my visit?

 - Our gift shop will be open with numbers controlled for social distancing.
 All transactions with card only.

-JUNGLEBARN SAFETY MEASURES
+JUNGLEBARN SAFETY MEASURES (currently closed until further notice)

 The JungleBarn is Covid Secure & following the guidelines issued for indoor soft play areas which include, but are not limited to: